tobiashellerslien/bible-search/README.md

 # BibleGateway at home

-A local Bible search app with Norwegian translations.
-Look up verses by reference, search full text, and compare multiple versions side by side.
+A local Bible search app with some Norwegian and English translations.
+Look up multiple verses by reference, search full text, and compare versions side by side.

 ## Usage